 - Grant research and grant writing workshops through our Grant Resource Center

 In addition to the above, we are happy to collaborate on new initiatives or projects based on your needs.
 Contact us today to learn more.

-Not-for-profits and individuals in the Merrimack Valley and beyond are invited to the Lawrence Campus Library to do their grant research on The Foundation Center Directory Online Professional (FDO), a premier membership-only database, for FREE!
-If you or your organization is looking for funds to further your mission, complete a project, or build capacity, come visit the GRC at 45 Franklin Street, Lawrence and access the Foundation Center’s Foundation Directory Online databases to do your research to find grants!
+Not-for-profits and individuals in the Merrimack Valley and beyond are invited to the Lawrence Campus Library to do their grant research on Associated Grant Makers grant funder database and The Foundation Center Directory Online Professional (FDO), TWO premier membership-only databases, for FREE!
+If you or your organization is looking for funds to further your mission, complete a project, or build capacity, come visit the GRC at 45 Franklin Street, Lawrence and access the AGM and Foundation Center’s Foundation Directory Online databases to do your research to find grants!

-This spring we will be holding one series of three workshops during March and April.
+This fall we will be holding one series of three workshops during October.
 Registration instructions and workshop descriptions are found below.
 Thank you for your interest in the Grant Resource Center at NECC, with support from United Way Massachusetts Bay and Merrimack Valley and Associated Grant Makers!